Autopsy of deceased in police custody at Ho shows unnatural death

 The family is hereby petitioning the authorities for a thorough independent investigation into the demise of their compatriot, who ‘they believed was tortured and manhandled in Police custody.’

-The family is hereby petitioning President Akufo-Addo, Mr Ambrose Dery, the Minister of Interior, Dr George Akuffo Dampare, the Inspector-General of Police (IGP) and Mr Godfred Yeboah Dame, the Attorney-General to cause investigations into how the deceased died at the regional Command in Ho.
+The family is hereby petitioning President Akufo-Addo, Ambrose Dery, the Minister of Interior, Dr. George Akuffo Dampare, the Inspector-General of Police (IGP) and Godfred Yeboah Dame, the Attorney-General to cause investigations into how the deceased died at the regional Command in Ho.

 He said the deceased’s arrest stemmed from a post of the said missing car on his social media handles, which the spokesperson alleged was shared by his work colleagues to aid arrest of the actual culprit, but this action was misunderstood.